zarthur/CSCC-Fundamentals-Android-Notes/week_07_08/readme.md

 ### Composition
 Implementation inheritance and the ability to reuse code can be very convenient but there can be disadvantages to it.
-Implementation inheritance breaks implementation inheritance: a subclass relies on implementation details in the base class and if the base implementation changes, the subclass could stop functioning as expected.
+Implementation inheritance breaks
+encapsulation: a subclass relies on implementation details in the base class and if the base implementation changes, the subclass could stop functioning as expected.
 While this isn't likely to be a problem when we control the code for both the base class and derived class, we'll often find it useful to inherit from code that we don't control such as a class in a third party library.
 Changes to the base class can have unexpected effects on the derived class.

 As an example, suppose a third-party library has a contact class similar to this one: